TimeEval/TimeEval/README.md

 The following tools are required to install TimeEval from source:

 - git
-- python/pip (anaconda or miniconda is preferred)
+- Python > 3.7 and Pip (anaconda or miniconda is preferred)

 #### Steps